Thursday, February 02, 2012

 So with costs rising and jobs going to Mexico, China, South Korea and Malaysia, one has to wonder how our quality of life in Canada can possibly continue.

-The sillyness continues with our shipping out raw logs and now the intent of shipping Tar Sands crude to China.
+The sillyness continues with our shipping out of raw logs and now the intent of shipping Tar Sands crude to China.
+That is export of Canadian jobs.

 Would there be a backlash from millions of Chinese who depend on seafoods if our toxic Tar Sands crude were spilled over their shores, choking out all sea life?